LeetLLM

 Building intuition with numbers

-Before we meet any formulas, let's see the shape of scaling with a tiny concrete example.
+Before any formulas, a tiny concrete example shows the shape of scaling.
 Suppose you train a 1-billion-parameter model on 10 billion tokens and measure its cross-entropy loss.
 Then you run three follow-up experiments:

 ExperimentParametersTokensWhat changedApproximate loss